Call Us Today! 503.281.CARE • Email Us

 Registration Policy

-Children need to register and pay for camp at least one month prior to the camp start date.
-If it is nearing the week of camp you are interested in and you have not registered yet, please call us to see if we can make an exception.
+Registration packets are due one month prior to the start of camp.
+All fees are due in full at the time of registration.
+If it is nearing the week of camp you are interested in and you have not registered yet, please call us to check availability.